Straight to the Point

 Get yourself a pair of long and short tweezers, like these from Kuchenprofi or these from JB Prince— both will tackle just about any task tongs can do and then some.

 I know how people feel about kitchen tweezers.
-They think of a very specific restaurant; the kind that serves goat-blood ash and pickled sea buckthorn.
+They think of a very specific restaurant that serves goat-blood ash and pickled sea buckthorn.
 A place where the servers pour wine made from fermented foraged lovage.
 Although I've eaten some very good ash, I understand the hesitation to endorse any part of something that seems so affected.

-Tongs stand in stark contrast to that.
+Tongs stand in stark contrast to the fiddly nature of tweezers.
 They're the everyman's tool.
 They're big, they're riveted, and they give you something to anxiously clack as you hover over a bunch of hamburgers on the grill.
 But they're also more limited than most cooks are willing to admit.

 Like most cooks, I was a big believer in the utility of tongs, until I fell into my first fancy cooking job.
 First I was introduced to the fish spatula, and learned that my salmon filets always fell apart because the tongs were ripping them up.
 Then I was told that the two seconds I was saving by moving a hot sizzle platter with tongs, instead of finding a dry kitchen towel, was not worth the risk of dropping it and spending the rest of service in shame.
 I was also informed that deep-frying steak was not advisable.
 I was easily converted.
 I bought some tweezers.